simoninithomas/awesome-ai-tools-for-game-dev/README.md

 ## Asset Generation 🪄
 ➡️ When you want to **create a 2D or 3D asset for your game**.

-- [Scenario.com](https://www.scenario.com/) (Proprietary, Subscription, Free): Generate assets such as textures, concept art, and background assets.
+- [Scenario.com](https://www.scenario.com/) (Proprietary, Sign Up, Free): Generate assets such as textures, concept art, and background assets.

 ## Texture Generation 🖼️🖌️
 ➡️ When you want to **generate textures for your assets**